rtcharity/resources.eahub.org/content/events/clubs-fair.md

 **How the game could work:**

-* This resource has two pages per charity.
+* <a target="_blank" href="https://docs.google.com/document/d/19YDz3lLcyaBNVAINhVfmhhyORp9xExOI/edit">This resource has two pages per charity</a>.
 Show the first “initial information” page, state this is the sort of advertising information a charity might use, and explain what each of the charities do.
 Make sure you are positive about both charities.
 * Get people to pick which charity they’d choose based on this information.
 * Then flip the pages over to show the “evidence” information, and explain what the evidence shows.
 * Give people an opportunity to ask questions.
-Then ask people to choose for a final time.
+* Then ask people to choose for a final time.
-More information and FAQs about these two charities are here.
+* <a target="_blank" href="https://drive.google.com/drive/u/0/folders/1k73rGGdiI90vFl8Z1iOyLfTbJefgATM9">More information and FAQs about these two charities are here</a>.

 ### Approach 3: Three Global Health Charities